akarimp/Oceanlyz/docs/1_Introduction.rst

 Required Package for MATLAB
 ---------------------------

-MATLAB users need to install MATLAB Signal Processing Toolbox for running the Oceanlyz spectral analysis.
-It gives Oceanlyz access to MATLAB Welch's power spectral density calculation.
+MATLAB users need to install MATLAB Signal Processing Toolbox for running the OCEANLYZ spectral analysis.
+It gives OCEANLYZ access to MATLAB Welch's power spectral density calculation.
 However, MATLAB Signal Processing Toolbox it is not required for zero-crossing analysis.

 Required Package for GNU Octave
 -------------------------------

-GNU Octave users need to install/load GNU Octave Signal Package for running the Oceanlyz spectral analysis.
-It gives Oceanlyz access to GNU Octave Welch's power spectral density calculation.
+GNU Octave users need to install/load GNU Octave Signal Package for running the OCEANLYZ spectral analysis.
+It gives OCEANLYZ access to GNU Octave Welch's power spectral density calculation.
 However, GNU Octave Signal Package it is not required for zero-crossing analysis.

 GNU Octave Signal Package can be loaded inside GNU Octave by using a following command in a command window (This should be done every time GNU Octave is opened):